ibm-js/delite/docs/Store.md

 create render items for this widget based on the store items.

-This is particularly useful for a widget that needs to create items (or render items) based on store entries (like a data list, grid or calendar schedule etc...),  Using this mixin the widget will benefit from a standard will benefit from a standard API and way of doing things.
+This is particularly useful for a widget that needs to create items (or render items) based on store entries (like a data list, grid or calendar schedule etc...).
+Using this mixin the widget will benefit from a standard API and way of doing things.

-The querying of the store happens each time one of the following properties is set on the instance:
+The store is queried each time one of the following properties is set on the instance:
   * store: references a `dstore/api/Store` implementation
-  * query: a query object to be passe to the store `filter()` function
+  * query: a query object to be passed to the store `filter()` function
-  * processStore: a `Function` that allows one to process the store once the filter query has been run.
+  * processStore: a `Function` that allows one to process the store to sort or slice it once the filter query has been run.

-When the store is queried, render items are created using the `itemToRenderItem()` which by default just returns the store item.
-Classes using the mixin might override this to create there own render items.
-Alternatively one can use the [`delite/StoreMap`](StoreMap.md) mixin which is adding mapping functionalities to the store mixin.
+When the store is queried, render items are created using the `itemToRenderItem()` function which by default just returns the store item.
+Render items are typically used in widgets rendering several "data items" (arbitrary number of items connected to data) to specify how those "data items" have to be rendered.
+This means the render items are used as input for the various "data items" rendered in the widget.
+Depending on the targeted widget, render items expect several properties to be present like a label, an icon etc. Classes using the mixin might override `itemToRenderItem()` to create their own render items.

+Alternatively one can use the [`delite/StoreMap`](StoreMap.md) mixin which adds mapping functionality to the store mixin and automatically creates the render items using this mapping.

 Once created the render items array is passed into the `initItems()` function and by default store in the `renderItems` property.

 In addition to this, if the store is an obserable store (`dstore/Observable`) the changes to the data in the store will be tracked and the following functions will be called on each type of modification: